Four-sides model: The self-revealing level

-The self revealing level contains what the sender reveals about themselves; It contains information about the sender.
+The self revealing level contains what the sender reveals about themself; It contains information about the sender.
 It may consist of consciously intended self-expression as well as unintended self-disclosure, which is not conscious to the sender (see also Johari window).
 Thus, every message becomes information about the personality of the sender.
 The self-revealing ear of the receiver perceives which information about the sender is hidden in the message.

 The relationship level

 The relationship layer expresses how the sender gets along with the receiver and what the sender thinks and feels about the receiver.
-Depending on how the sender talks to the receiver (way of expression, body language, intonation...) the sender expresses esteem, respect, friendliness, disinterest, contempt or something else.
-The sender may express what he thinks about the receiver (you-statement) and how they get along (we-statement).
-Depending on which message the receiver hears with relationship ear, he feels either depressed, accepted or patronized.
+Depending on how the sender talks to the receiver (way of expression, body language, intonation...) the sender expresses esteem, respect, friendliness, disinterest, contempt, or something else.
+The sender may express what they think about the receiver (you-statement) and how they get along (we-statement).
+Depending on which message the receiver hears with their relationship ear, they may feel either depressed, accepted or patronized.
 Good communication is distinguished by mutual appreciation.

 The appeal or plea level

 The appeal or want contains what the sender wants the receiver to do or think.
 According to von Thun whoever states something, will also affect something.
 This appeal-message should make the receiver do something or leave something undone.
 The attempt to influence someone can be less or more open (advice) or hidden (manipulation).
-With the "appeal ear" the receiver asks himself: "What should I do, think or feel now?"
-For Example: "Mothers are very appeal-influenced by children.
-Mum!
-The shoes...
-Yes!
-I'll be right there to put them on for you."
+With the appeal ear the receiver asks themself: "What should I do, think or feel now?"